Does your child have a scheduled day off from school?

 leaf icon

-To make sure everyone is aware of behavior expectations, every camper must have a camper and guardian signed camper conduct contract on file at the beginning of their first session.
+To make sure everyone is aware of behavior expectations, every camper must have a camper and guardian signed Conduct Contract on file at the beginning of their first session.

 Refund protocol: